 Skip to main content

 The EB-1 is the first preference employment-based immigrant visa category, reserved for priority workers who demonstrate extraordinary ability, outstanding academic achievement, or multinational executive and managerial experience.
-It is widely regarded as the most prestigious employment-based green card category and typically has the shortest wait times.
+It is often considered when a professional, researcher, founder, or manager may have evidence strong enough to avoid the PERM labor certification process.

 EB-1 Subcategories at a Glance